-That's why we put our thinking caps on a little early, coming up with a Back to School gadget list that will make reading, doing homework, and paying attention in class a bit easier during the 2013-2014 school year.
+We put our thinking caps on for this Back to School gadget guide.
+It'll make reading, doing homework and paying attention in class a bit easier during the 2014-2015 school year.

 You're smart, but your pen is stupid.
 It hasn't changed much since the fountain to ballpoint pen transition in the 19th century, which makes life a Bic.